I’m an incoming PhD student at MIT, fortunate to be coadvised by Costis

 Math; my interests currently lay somewhere around theoretical Machine Learning.

-My master’s thesis is being supervised by Constantinos Daskalakis at MIT CSAIL.
-I also work in the CBBM at MIT, investigating invariances in Neural Networks.
+My master’s thesis was supervised by Constis Daskalakis at MIT CSAIL.
 I’m also a founding member of labsix.

-In past years, I’ve worked in the Database Lab at MIT, and as an intern at Two Sigma Labs, where I worked on Convex Optimization and Online Learning.
+In past years, I’ve worked in the MIT CBMM, the Database Lab at MIT, and as an intern at Two Sigma Labs, where I worked on Convex Optimization and Online Learning.

 Andrew Ilyas (2014)